astoeckel/pykinsim/README.md

 ## Installation and Dependencies

 *PyKinSim* depends on a recent version of `numpy` and `sympy`.
-To install, just run the following command in the root directory of the repository.
+To make use of the `matplotlib` visualization type, you need to install `matplotlib`.
+To install `pykinsim`, just run the following command in the root directory of the repository.
 ```sh
 pip3 install -e .
 ```